DimKaisaris/Excel-Dashboard/README.md

 You can access the raw data in table format [here]

 I was mostly creating pivot tables and using them to create graphs and charts.
-The Dashboard speaks for itself and maybe looks better with dark excel theme and background!
+The Dashboard speaks for itself and maybe looks better with dark theme and background!
 Feel free to use the two slicers to interact with the dashboard.
 The sheet is protected, but if you want to move things around the psw is: 123.
 Here is the [DashBoard]